 Multi-Policy Discount: Progressive offers up to a 20% discount for having any homeowners policy, even if it’s not through Progressive.
 This is a unique incentive but is still less than Allstate’s discount on both the home and the auto.
 They give up to 10% off on the auto policy and up to 25% off on the homeowners policy.

 Multi-Vehicle Discount: Both insurance companies offer discounts for having more than one vehicle on your policy.
-The exact discount amount varies for both companies, but averages about 10% for both.
+The exact discount amount varies for both companies but averages about 10% for both.

 Good Driver Discount: Allstate really shines in this discount, although Progressive does well compared with other companies.
-The good driver discount is given for drivers without any accidents or violations in the last 3 years.
+A good driver discount is given for drivers without any accidents or violations in the last 3 years.
 Progressive’s discount is up to 31%, while Allstate’s is up to 45%.

 Good Student Discount: This discount is given for students with at least a 3.0 GPA (B average).
 Allstate’s good student discount is up to 20%, while Progressive’s varies but is usually between 5% – 10%.

-Telematics: Telematics is the use of drive-tracking technology that are increasingly being offered by insurance companies.
+Telematics: Telematics is the use of drive-tracking technology that is increasingly being offered by insurance companies.
 You can either track your driving by using a mobile app or by easily installing a small device in your car.

 Allstate’s telematics program is called Drivewise, while Progressive’s is called Snapshot.
 Both programs last for the entire policy period for new customers, which could either be 6 months or 12 months.
 If you’re an existing Progressive customer, the Snapshot period will last between 30 and 75 days.

-The important driving habits that telematics tracks are excessive speeds, fast accelerations and braking, total mileage driven, and time of day.
+The important driving habits that telematics tracks are excessive speeds, fast accelerations, and braking, total mileage driven, and time of day.

 Allstate offers a 3% discount just for signing up for the program, and drivers can potentially save up to 21% if they score exceptionally well.
 Progressive offers a $25 discount for using the program, with up to a 30% potential discount.